aws-controllers-k8s/examples/usecases/event-driven-pipeline/README.md

 ```

 Run the command below to upload input data and pod templates.
-Once done, sparkjob-demo-bucket S3 bucket is created with two folders: input and scripts.
+Once done, 'sparkjob-demo-bucket' S3 bucket is created with two folders: input and scripts.
 ```bash
 bash spark-scripts-data/upload-inputdata.sh
 ```

 ### Create a Step Functions state machine

-You need to make the following changes in sfn.yaml before apply.
+Make the following changes in `sfn.yaml` before calling `kubectl apply -f sfn.yaml`.

-* replace the value for roleARN with stepfunctions_role_arn
+* replace the value of `roleARN` with the value of `stepfunctions_role_arn`
-* replace the value for ExecutionRoleArn with emr_on_eks_role_arn
+* replace the value of `ExecutionRoleArn` with `emr_on_eks_role_arn`
-* replace the value for VirtualClusterId with your virtual cluster id
+* replace the value of `VirtualClusterId` with your `virtual cluster id`
-* change sparkjob-demo-bucket with your bucket name
+* replace the value of `sparkjob-demo-bucket` with the name of your S3 bucket

 Your `sfn.yaml` should look like the following:
 ```bash